heidelpay/plentymarkets-gateway/README.md

 + After that you can find the plugin in your shop backend under Plugins > Purchases.
 + Click the install button in the heidelpay plugin row.
 + Now the plugin should be visible under Plugins > Plugin overview.
-+ Enable the plugin for stage and perform a stage deploy.
-+ After performing the configuration steps described below you should be able to perform some tests.
++ After performing the configuration steps described below you should be able to perform some tests in preview mode.
 + If everything is fine you can change the configuration to live mode and deploy the plugin for the productive area to enable it for the public.

 ## Configuration
 ### Basic configuration
-+ Select the Plugin-tab and select "Plugin overview"
++ Select the Plugin-tab and then "Plugin overview"
 + Select the heidelpay plugin to switch to the configuration overview.
 + Now enter your credentials and channel configurations and activate the channels you want to use.